spatel03/covid202/README.md

 ### Where are the...

+**Instructions for the final project?** The final project is described [here.](https://github.com/warrenallen/covid202/blob/master/final-project.md) The document will be updated as we go, so it will not reflect the full project until around week 14.

 **Videos?** They will be posted and linked to from their respective weeks and they will all be [added to this playlist](https://www.youtube.com/playlist?list=PLIIeu_TZ4vklSghlAxbfyHeBQGl6BvyRe) as they are posted.
 There may be a delay in the high-definition version of the videos appearing.
 You can also download the videos (e.g., for offline viewing) [from this directory.](https://rutgersconnect-my.sharepoint.com/:f:/g/personal/wa128_comminfo_rutgers_edu/ElF6Dgb0YRxJt8mEZQ94YvEBGfwSKuDHMgqwF8RxBUg96A?e=1BFu8k)

 **Self-assessment assignments?** These will be posted to Canvas and submitted there, so when they are ready (roughly mid-week of each week) they will be available in you Canvas Assignments: